The space of twisted cubics: Singular sections of cubics

 the singular section is represented by a dashed arrow.

-\begin{ex} Let $R$ be a ring, and let $f\in R[x_1, \ldots, x_n]$ be an element in the polynomial ring defining a flat family $X$ of hypersurfaces over $\Spec(R)=S$.
-One then computes, see e.g. \cite[Example 1, p.
-588]{Teissier} that $n-1$'st Fitting ideal of $\Omega_{X/S}$ is generated by the partial derivatives of $f$.
-Thus we have that ideal of the critical locus is
+\begin{ex} Let $R$ be a ring, and let $f\in R[x_1, \ldots, x_n]$ be an element of the polynomial ring defining a flat family $X$ of hypersurfaces over $\Spec(R)=S$.
+One then computes, see \emph{e.g.} \cite[Example 1, p.
+588]{Teissier} that the $(n-1)^\mathrm{th}$ Fitting ideal of $\Omega_{X/S}$ is generated by the partial derivatives of $f$.
+Thus we have that the ideal of the critical locus is

 \end{ex}